RGB has entered yet another part of your PCB build

 - This unit allows fully addressable control of the RGB LEDs

 This price point puts The TForce Delta R RGB SSD 7 dollars more than one of the most popular SATA SSDs on the market at the same capacity.
-The Samsung 860 EVO is presently sitting in the $52.99 at Amazon and this is mentioned to give a understanding of what you are paying extra for the RGB effect.
+The Samsung 860 EVO is presently sitting in the $52.99 at and this is mentioned to give a understanding of what you are paying extra for the RGB effect.

 This is where we pick some of the marketing points the manufacturer offers, then we explore them through our testing.

 - Largest luminous RGB area with the ratio of 5:3

 - What this means it is has a large illuminated area for the RGBs